yewstack/yew/website/src/pages/tutorial.md

 trunk serve
 ```

-Trunk will helpfully rebuild your application if you modify any of its files.
+Trunk will helpfully rebuild your application if you modify any source files.

 ### Congratulations

-You have now successfully set up your Yew development environment, and built your first Yew web application.
+You have now successfully set up your Yew development environment and built your first Yew web application.

 ## Building HTML